-A durable power of attorney for finances -- or financial power of attorney -- is a simple, inexpensive, and reliable way to arrange for someone to manage your finances if you become incapacitated (unable to make decisions for yourself).
+A durable power of attorney for finances—or financial power of attorney—is a simple, inexpensive, and reliable way to arrange for someone to manage your finances if you become incapacitated and unable to make decisions for yourself.

 A financial power of attorney is a good document to make for yourself, but it can also be a great blessing for your family.
 If you become unable to decide for yourself and you haven't prepared a durable power of attorney, a court proceeding is probably inescapable.
 Your spouse, closest relatives, or companion will have to ask a court for authority over at least some of your financial affairs.